FREE service call with any repair over $250 Call (343) 700-1077

 Always read the specific document for your model, because the lifetime portion is often prorated and may shorten when the home is sold.
 As your installer we register the door, keep the paperwork, and tell you honestly which failures are warranty claims and which are normal wear.
 When you are choosing a new door, the warranty is one factor in the complete garage door buying guide.

-How HUSH backs every repair and install
+How does the HUSH warranty back every repair and install?

 On top of the manufacturer’s coverage, every job we do carries our 90-day Done-Right guarantee: if the repair is not holding or the door is not balanced and quiet, we come back at no charge, parts and labour included.
 Premium parts we fit, such as high-cycle springs, can carry a bounded limited-lifetime warranty on the part itself.